-A 16S rRNA gene phylogenetic trees should be presented for complex taxa or to illustrate relationships among the taxon.
-Generally, trees should be included at the appropriate taxonomic rank, i.e. trees of families at the order level.
+If a significant number of genomes are available for the constituent genera, authors are encouraged to include a phylogenomic tree and other phylogenomic comparison data (e.g., average nucleotide identity, average amino acid identity matrices) as appropriate.
+A 16S rRNA gene phylogenetic tree may be presented for complex taxa or to illustrate relationships among the taxon.
 Generally, trees should contain the type strain of the type species of the type genus within each family or other higher taxon.
-When other strains are also included, the type strains should be indicated by a superscript capital T. Otherwise, please follow the instructions above for "Genus articles".
+When other strains are also included, the type strains should be indicated by a superscript capital T. Otherwise, please follow the instructions above for Section 9.13.
 Phylogenetic trees for other genes may also be presented if deemed appropriate.